yipeichan/yipeichan.github.io/index.md

 ---
 ## A blog for sharing YI-PEI's projects

-_Mar 2, 2018_
+##_Mar 2, 2018_
+* * *
 # [Pricing program for Whole-life Insurance](./another-page.html)
-<dd>A pricing program for an insurance contract whose premiums are payable annually throught out 20 years and provides endowment, whole-life annuity benefit and Death/ Total Permanent Disability coverage.</dd>
+A pricing program for an insurance contract whose premiums are payable annually throught out 20 years and provides endowment, whole-life annuity benefit and Death/ Total Permanent Disability coverage.</dd>

 Text can be **bold**, _italic_, or ~~strikethrough~~.